nref/blog/content/accelerated-incompetence.md

 Source<sup>[7](#references)</sup>

 No, you won't.
 That said, there are certainly things you can do to further differentiate yourself from an LLM.
-To stay on topic, I'll defer that to a future post.
+To stay on topic, I'll defer that to a future post. *(Update: I wrote [that post](https://www.slater.dev/accelerated-incompetence/))*.

 There are two programming competences that LLMs cannot furnish: *program theory* and *program entropy*.